sciber-io/yubikey-locker/README.md

 # Yubikey Autolocker by Sciber

 To enable automatic lock when removing the yubikey

 ### Windows
-Download sciber-yklocker.exe to execeutable at C:\Program Files\Sciber\sciber-yklocker\sciber-yklocker.exe
+Download sciber-yklocker.exe to at C:\Program Files\Sciber\sciber-yklocker\sciber-yklocker.exe
 Execute register-service.bat

 ### Linux